AnaSantos05/ICG-Vivarium/README.md

 - fixed a crash caused by loading the same tree model many times by loading once and cloning for instances
 - spawn two tree variants (`TREE_CONFIG` + `TREE2_CONFIG`) with spacing, and drive minimap tree markers from real colliders

+- added a day/night cycle system:
+  - created `src/core/GameClock.js` (10 min full cycle) with smooth `getNightAmount()` blending
+  - created `src/world/SkyManager.js` sky dome that swaps day/night textures and follows the player
+  - updated `src/core/LightingManager.js` to lerp sun/ambient/player lights into moonlight at night
+  - wired the update in `src/main.js` so the cycle runs during menus, cinematic, and gameplay

 ### Commits

 74ed02a - removed old stuff